How Do Digital Advertising Auctions Impact Product Prices?: Introduction

-On the platform, consumers act as \emph{shoppers} and choose the product that offers the highest net value.
-As these consumers compare the advertised offers to all firms' off-platform prices, advertisers face a ``showrooming'' constraint: they must ensure their on-platform offers are at least as attractive as their off-platform offers.
+We consider a monopolist digital platform that sells access to its users.
+Advertisers determine their pricing strategy on and off the platform and their advertising strategy on the platform.
+On-platform consumers act as \emph{shoppers} and choose the product that offers the highest net value.
+Because these consumers compare the advertised offers to all firms' off-platform prices, advertisers endogenously behave as if under a ``showrooming'' constraint: they wish to ensure their on-platform offers are at least as attractive as their off-platform offers.
 Conversely, consumers off the platform are \emph{loyal} and buy from a single brand.
-Consequently, advertisers face a trade-off between setting optimal prices for their loyal customers off-platform and charging higher personalized prices to on-platform shoppers.\footnote{In pure advertising platforms, where the matching fee is typically incurred before the transaction (e.g., through pay-per-impression or pay-per-click fees), the advertiser directly faces the showrooming constraint.
-The advertiser wants to pay for the listing only if it leads to a sale, as the offline transaction could have occurred without the advertising.
-In other platforms where the fee is based on transactions, such as referral fees on shopping services like Amazon, the platform often imposes the showrooming constraint through a most favored nation clause.
+Consequently, advertisers face a trade-off between setting optimal prices for their loyal customers off-platform and the option of charging higher personalized prices to on-platform shoppers.\footnote{ In pure advertising platforms, where the matching fee is typically incurred before the transaction (e.g., through pay-per-impression or pay-per-click fees), the advertiser faces the showrooming constraint directly.
+The advertiser wants to pay for the listing only if it leads to a sale, as the offline transaction would have occurred without the advertising.
+In platforms where the fee is based on transactions, such as referral fees on shopping services like Amazon, the platform often imposes the showrooming constraint through a most favored nation clause.
 This clause requires the advertiser to offer the most favorable price online.}

+A key innovation in our model is that the platform actively influences the firms' advertising campaigns.
+With access to the platform's data, advertisers can offer prices that reflect the consumers' willingness to pay.
+This form of price discrimination broadens the market and enhances the efficiency of matching on the platform.
+Off the platform, advertisers lack additional data and offer a uniform price.
+We contrast two main mechanisms for allocating advertising space on the platform: \emph{data-augmented auctions} and \emph{managed campaigns}.
+Both these mechanisms, as well as our simple advertising model, are of course simplifications.
+Throughout the paper, we discuss the relevance of each of our modeling choices to real-world advertising markets: our model of advertised prices in Section \ref{sec:model}; the auction format in Section \ref{section:dab}; and the managed-campaign mechanism in Section \ref{sec:managed_campaign}.